Comparisons

 Is amplitude or stall force more important?

-Amplitude determines how deep into muscle tissue the percussion reaches.
-Stall force determines how much pressure you can apply before the motor stops.
-For most users targeting large muscle groups (quads, hamstrings, glutes), amplitude matters more — 14-16mm reaches deep muscle fibers.
-For stubborn trigger points and dense areas, stall force keeps the motor running under load.
+Amplitude determines how deep into the muscle the percussion reaches; stall force determines how much pressure you can apply before the motor stalls.
+For most people targeting large muscle groups, amplitude matters more — 14-16mm reaches deep fibers.
+For stubborn trigger points and dense areas where you lean in, higher stall force keeps the motor running under load.

 How often should I use a percussion massager?

-For recovery after exercise: 2-5 minutes per muscle group within 24-48 hours post-workout.
-For chronic tension: daily use of 1-3 minutes per area is safe and beneficial.
-Unlike foam rolling, there's no evidence suggesting you can "overuse" a massage gun at reasonable session lengths.
-Listen to your body — if an area is too sore to touch, give it time.
+For post-exercise recovery, 2-5 minutes per muscle group within 24-48 hours of training.
+For chronic tension, brief daily use of 1-3 minutes per area is fine.
+There is no strong evidence you can "overuse" a massage gun at reasonable session lengths, but if an area is too sore to touch, give it time.

 Do massage guns help with injury recovery?

-Percussion therapy promotes circulation and may reduce DOMS, but should not be used on acute injuries (within 72 hours of acute inflammation) or directly over injured tissue.
-For tendinopathy, post-surgical recovery, and chronic pain, use the gun adjacent to the affected area and consult a physical therapist for guidance specific to your injury.
+Percussion promotes circulation and may ease DOMS, but it should not be used on acute injuries or directly over injured tissue.
+For tendinopathy, post-surgical recovery, or persistent pain, use the device near — not on — the affected area, and consult a physical therapist for guidance specific to your situation.

 Featured Products